 Stormwater is all rain that falls on the roof or land plus anything it carries with it as it drains off site.
 Stormwater that carries soil, organic matter, litter, fertilisers from gardens and oil residues from driveways can pollute downstream waterways.
 Reusing stormwater can save potable water and reduce downstream environmental impacts.

 Stormwater impacts can be managed during building construction and through water sensitive landscape design.
-Strategies to employ during construction include limiting cut and fill, and retaining existing vegetation on site (see the appendix Sediment control).
+Strategies to employ during construction include limiting cut and fill, and retaining existing vegetation on site (see Sediment control).
 Landscaping approaches follow the principles of water sensitive urban design, which seeks to imitate the natural (pre-development) water balance of the site.
 Strategies include permeable paving, garden beds designed for infiltration, and landscape features (e.g. swales and soakwells) that detain stormwater and increase percolation into the soil.

 Outdoor water use